ScotGovAnalysis/RtoSQLServer/README.md

 1. The R dataframe is loaded into a staging table in the database in batches of n rows at a time.

-2. 1.
-If table of the specified name does NOT already exist in the database schema:
+2. 1)  If table of the specified name does NOT already exist in the database schema:
-        1. Create target table in the database.
+        1)  Create target table in the database.
-        2. Insert all rows from staging table to target table.
+        2)  Insert all rows from staging table to target table.

-3. 2.
-If table of same name does already exist in the database schema:
+3. 2)  If table of same name does already exist in the database schema:

-    If ‘append_to_existing’=FALSE (this will result in an overwrite):
+    If ‘append\_to\_existing’=FALSE (this will result in an overwrite):

-    1. Drop the existing copy of the target table and create a new one from staging table definition.
+    1)  Drop the existing copy of the target table and create a new one from staging table definition.
-    2. Insert all rows from staging table into target table.
+    2)  Insert all rows from staging table into target table.

-    If ‘append_to_existing’=TRUE:
+    If ‘append\_to\_existing’=TRUE:

-    1. Check that staging table columns and existing target table columns are the same.
+    1)  Check that staging table columns and existing target table columns are the same.
 If not, cancel loading and give a warning.
-    2. If check passes, insert all rows from staging table into target table.
+    2)  If check passes, insert all rows from staging table into target table.

 4. Delete the staging table.